 Access the rich data of our Climate Survey

 These are some of the first results of EcoAnalytics' 40-question Climate of Change survey.
 For a summary, see the news release and backgrounder in Media

 For the full results and analysis of the survey (cross-tabulations, analytical report and advance webinar with market segmentation), apply to become a Partner of EcoAnalytics at Join Us.

 The aim of the Climate of Change survey is to understand on a deeper level Canadian attitudes towards climate change.
-It builds earlier research by Professor Erick Lachapelle, who has led four major surveys of Canadian public opinion on climate change since 2011.
+It builds on four similar surveys by Dr. Lachapelle of Canadian public opinion about climate change and transitioning to clean energy since 2011.

 The results reveal changes in Canadians core beliefs, attitudes and risk perceptions related to climate change.
 It examines attitudes about possible solutions: who is responsible for action; what actions are most appropriate; willingness to accept responsibility and bear costs, etc.

-EcoAnalytics Partners have access to the full results, and further analysis, of the Climate of Change survey, and the upcoming Panoramic Survey.
-Subscribers receive a summary report and webinar.
+EcoAnalytics Partners have access to the full results, and further analysis, of the Climate of Change survey, and the Panoramic Survey.

 Panoramic Survey on Canada’s environment, April 2017